steftri/ERNI_hackathon_2023/README.md

 The system shall be able to display a video captured by the robot in real-time on a remote device

 #### SysR02 - Remote Control
-The system shall be able to controll the movement of the robot remotely
+The system shall be able to control the movement of the robot remotely

 ### Frontend Software Requirements
+### FR01 Environment
+The application should be accessible from the internet.

+### FR02 Keyboard controls
+The user should be able to control the robot with WASD (driving/steering) and EQ (turning the head).
+The keyboard controls should be responsive and not laggy.

+### FR03 On-screen keyboard
+The user should be able to control the robot with an on-screen keyboard/gamepad.
+The on-scren keyboard should give feedback to the user if it's being pressed.

+### FR04 Video feed
+The user should see the robot's video feed so they know where they are going.

 ### Firmware SW Requirements